br2490/ISLE-Documentation/docs/04_installation_migration/migration_installation_guide.md

 ## Overview

-**TL;DR** Copy old stuff over to host server and local laptop w/ checklist, create new private repo for configs, merge old configs into new configs w/ checklist, edit docker-compose.yml to point to new configs, spin up containers, go into fedora container & reindex, qc site - Done.
+**TL;DR** Copy old stuff over to host server and local laptop w/ checklist, create new private repo for configs, edit tomcat.env and .env, edit docker-compose.yml to point to new data locations, spin up containers, go into fedora container & reindex, qc site - Done.

 * Create a new directory on your remote ISLE Host server for the /data folders and files